It may feel more natural to declutter after the holidays but when you declutter for the holidays, you can make room for more comfort and joy.

 Take your extra winter coats, hats, scarves, gloves, and socks to a homeless shelter.
 Warmth will be in high demand in the coming months.

 Give your favorite books away for the holidays.
 Write a letter on the inside cover about why you chose the book for someone you love.
 If letting go of your books is challenging, dedicating them to a new heart and home will help.
+If you’ve been looking for an excuse to regift, start with books!

 6. Ditch the gifts